tanishasgit/CrypTrack./README.md

-# 🚀 CryptoTrack — Your Crypto Price Companion
+# 🚀 CrypTrack — Your Crypto Price Companion

-CryptoTrack is a sleek, real-time cryptocurrency price tracking web app built using React.js and the CoinGecko API.
+CrypTrack is a sleek, real-time cryptocurrency price tracking web app built using React.js and the CoinGecko API.
 Whether you're a casual watcher or an active investor, this app gives you a simple, clean interface to stay updated with market movements — all visualized through elegant line charts using Google Charts.

 ---

 ## 🧠 Why I Built This

 With the ever-growing buzz around cryptocurrencies, I wanted to build something practical yet fun to code.
-I created CryptoTrack as a personal project to:
+I created CrypTrack as a personal project to:

 - Learn and apply React hooks & context
 - Work with external APIs (CoinGecko)